yu0bab/vxsacademy-course-s-/23 - Arrays.md

 ```js
 println(favActivities[1]); //prints out "Math"
 ```
-Hold up, "Math" isn't the first thing in the array, "Programming" is!
+Hold up, it's printing out "Math", but "Math" isn't the first thing in the array, "Programming" is!
 What's going on here?
 Well in javascript, arrays actually start at 0, not 1 (weird, I know).
 So you put in 0 for the first thing, 1 for the second thing, 2 for the third thing, etc. Replace the 1 with a 0 in the println function and you should see that it works just fine, printing "Programming" as we want it to.

 Ok, so now that we know how to use Arrays, let's do something with it!
 I'm going to write text on the screen showing everything that Preston likes:
 ```js